 Our organisation and our people

-The SFO is a small, Auckland-based agency with around 50 employees, 90 percent of whom perform front-line activities.
+The Serious Fraud Office is a small, Auckland-based agency of about 50 employees - 90 percent of whom perform front-line activities.
 Principal roles are investigative lawyers, forensic accountants and financial investigators.
 The agency is moving towards diversifying its expertise into data analysis and intelligence expertise.

 Evaluation and Intelligence

-The two Investigation teams deal with all matters of serous or complex financial crime which the Director has decided to investigate.
+The Investigations team deals with all matters of serious or complex financial crime which the Director has decided to investigate.
 These might include: general fraud, mortgage fraud, employee theft, procurement fraud, financial markets fraud, bribery and corruption.

-The Corporate Services team manages all activities relating to strategic planning, accountability reporting, financial management, human resources, IT systems, operational policies, media and communications, conferences and general administration.
+The Business Services team manages all activities relating to strategic planning, accountability reporting, financial management, human resources, IT systems, operational policies, media and communications, conferences and general administration.

 Senior Leadership Team

 Chief Executive and Director

 Julie Read is the Chief Executive and Director of the Serious Fraud Office.
 She was appointed for a three-year term commencing in October 2013 and extended for a further two years in October 2016.